ren-zeng/formal-modeling-of-structural-repetition/src/Preprocessing/notes.md

       1. y axis - abstract rule category
       2. x axis - frequency

-# compression scatter plot
+# [DONE] compression scatter plot
 1. add projected distribution on both axes
 2. the distribution of compression rate in a seperate plot
-3. each point add a number represents the average pattern occurance depth (if A contains B, only consider A)

 TODO:
-# pattern frequency-size scatter plot
+# [DONE]  pattern frequency-size scatter plot
+1. each point add a number represents the average pattern occurance depth (if A contains B, only consider A)

 # plot rule distribution againt tree depth where they occur (0-1)
 1. "1" represents max depth of a tree
 2. stacked histogram against depth (0-1) (each large bar has the same height and width but different partitions)

-# pattern dependency plot
+# [InProgress] pattern dependency plot
 1. group patterns based on their imports so that the cables are more managed.
 2. for each pattern, show the average depth (0-1) by a bar pointed outward.

-# pattern citation "impact" (entropy, freq)
+# [Done] pattern citation "impact" (entropy, freq)
 - rank pattern `p` based summing (freq,rank) of the dependents of `p`
     - Goal: increase with freq and entropy of citation (linear or quadratic)
     - Solution: